#FinancialFriday: The Three Major Financial Statements Every Business Owner Should Understand

 💵 3.
 The Cash Flow Statement: Your Real-Time Cash Position

-The cash flow statement shows how money is moving in and out of your business — not just on paper, but in actual cash.
+The cash flow statement shows how money is moving in and out of your business—not just on paper, but in actual cash—which helps you monitor and improve your cash flow management.

 It’s broken down into three categories: